rayosborn/nxvalidate/README.md

-                        name of the base class to be listed -a, --application     validate the NeXus file against its application definition -i, --info            output info messages in addition to warnings and errors -d, --debug           output info messages in addition to warnings and errors -w, --warning         output info messages in addition to warnings and errors -e, --error           output info messages in addition to warnings and errors
+                        name of the base class to be listed -a, --application     validate the NeXus file against its application definition -i, --info            output info messages in addition to warnings and errors -w, --warning         output info messages in addition to warnings and errors -e, --error           output info messages in addition to warnings and errors
 ```